Mass concentration (astronomy): Mapping

 In May 2013 a NASA study was published with results from the twin GRAIL probes, that mapped mass concentrations on Earth's Moon.

 China's Chang’e 5T1 mission also mapped Moon's mascons.

 Earth's mascons

 Mascons on Earth are often measured by means of satellite gravimetry, such as the GRACE satellites.

-Mascons are often reported in terms of a derived physical quantity called "equivalent water thickness" or "water equivalent height", obtained dividing the surface mass density redistribution by the density of water.
+Mascons are often reported in terms of a derived physical quantity called "equivalent water thickness", "equivalent water height", or "water equivalent height", obtained dividing the surface mass density redistribution by the density of water.

+Mercurian mascons

+Mascons exist on Mercury.
+They were mapped by the MESSENGER spacecraft which orbited the planet from 2011 to 2015.
+Two are shown in the image at right, at Caloris Planitia and at Sobkou Planitia.